Early Testing and Detection

-Generally speaking, if you do not receive any notification within 3 days after submitting the specimen, it means the test is negative.
-If there are barcodes on the specimen bottle and request form, normally speaking, you will receive an SMS notification within 3 days.
+Generally speaking, submitted specimens will be tested within 3 days.
+If there are barcodes on the specimen bottle and request form, you will also receive an SMS notification of your negative test result within 3 days.

 If the test is referred by private medical practitioners, you may contact them for enquiries.

 If the test result is positive

 Please refer to Points to Note for Persons who Tested Positive.

 About rapid antigen test